 Before being elected as MP for Glenrothes and Central Fife, I worked in public sector finance alongside my work as a local Councillor.
 I previously trained as a physics teacher before qualifying as an accountant.
 I also enjoy a game of bowls or a night at the local folk club, with or without my fiddle, when I get the chance.

-It is an honour to have the opportunity to represent our constituency in the UK Parliament to ensure that Scotland's voice is protected and to make sure that we are not dragged out of the European Union against our will.
+It is an honour to have the opportunity to represent our constituency in the UK Parliament to ensure that Scotland's voice is protected.